LiavB2/ominicient-lavebear/_pages/07_Tri2Vocab.md

 **Add on to this throughout the Tri**

-# Vocab We Have Covered in Lessons
+# Unfamiliar Vocab We Have Covered in Lessons
 - Managing complexity, algorithms, sequencing, selection, iteration, Booleans, If Elif and Else Conditionals, Nested Conditionals, For and While loops.

 ## Managing Complexity in Lists